-The first screening phase of the MHO C analysis was completed in 2023 as a subset of the five-year technical analysis, and the results were presented at the fifth annual meeting to review progress on the basin-wide plan, which took place in November 2023.
-A brief summary of analysis results can be found under "MHO C Evaluation" on page 67 of this report.
-Further details on the analysis methods and results can be found in the First Five-Year Technical Analysis for the Republican River Basin-Wide Plan: Results and Plan Progress Updates, 2019-2022 report which will be submitted to the legislature in 2024 and made available for download on the basin-wide plan website, https://rrbwp.nebraska.gov
+The first screening phase of the MHO C analysis (Phase I) was completed in 2023 as a subset of the five-year technical analysis, and the results were presented at the fifth annual meeting to review progress on the basin-wide plan, which took place in November 2023.
+The analysis methods and results can be found in the First Five-Year Technical Analysis for the Republican River Basin-Wide Plan: Results and Plan Progress Updates, 2019-2022 report which was submitted to the legislature on February 29, 2024, and is available for download on the basin-wide plan website, https://rrbwp.nebraska.gov.